merbanan/rtl_433/DATA_FORMAT.md

   * Battery level in %.
 Should always be suppleanted by *battery* status indication.

 ## Sensor Data
 Due to the large variance in sensor types this list of common values is non-exhaustive.
-However insofar possible the sensors should use these data types even if conversion from native low-level sensor data is needed.
-Additional data value fields should follow the form: `<Type>_<Unit>`, where *Unit* should be in SI units.
+Additional data value fields should follow the form: `<Type>_<Unit>`, where *Unit* should be in sensors native units insofar possible with no conversion.
+Examples:

 * **temperature_C** (double) (Optional)
   * Temperature from a temperature sensor in degrees Celcius.